EntrustCorporation/cps/entrust.md

 **Object Identifier:** means a specially-formatted sequence of numbers that is registered in accordance with internationally-recognized procedures for object identifier registration.

 **Operational Period:** means, with respect to a Certificate, the period of its validity.
 The Operational Period would typically begin on the date the Certificate is issued (or such later date as specified in the Certificate), and ends on the date and time it expires as noted in the Certificate or earlier if the Certificate is Revoked.

+**OV TLS Certificate:** means a Certificate issued by a CA meeting the organization-validated requirements of the Baseline Requirements.

 **Parent Company:** as defined in the Baseline Requirements.